bbc/rd-apmm-python-lib-mediatimestamp/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in our NMOS common libraries!
+Thank you for your interest in our libraries!

 ## Issues